digitranslab/jumpstart/docs/versioned_docs/version-2.36.0/data-sources/influxdb.md

 # InfluxDB

-ToolJet can connect to InfluxDB databases to read and write data.
+JumpStart can connect to InfluxDB databases to read and write data.
 Use the Token authentication scheme to authenticate to the InfluxDB API.
 For more info visit [InfluxDB docs](https://docs.influxdata.com/).

 ## Connection

-ToolJet connects to InfluxDB using :
+JumpStart connects to InfluxDB using :

 - **API Token**
 - **Host**